kalepail/KALE-sc/README.md

 ### 2. `work`

-Once you've successfully ~~staked your claim~~ planted your garden you can move on to the actual mining step.
+Once you've successfully ~~staked your claim~~ planted your garden you can move on to the actual farming step.
 The goal here is to attempt to generate a valid hash with the maximum number of prefix zeros.
 The more zeros you can generate the more `KALE` you'll be able to harvest in the end.

 Hashes will be verified via the following function: